peachdocs/docs/en-US/howto/documentation.md

 -: faqs
 ```

-These name are the same as the directory's name.
+These names are the same as the directory's name.

-Then you create a section for each of these name, and the order of these sections does not matter:
+Then create a section for each name.
+The section order doesn't matter:

 ```ini
 [intro]